kubeflow/website/content/en/docs/started/architecture.md

 ## Kubeflow Ecosystem

-The following diagram shows Kubeflow ecosystem for arranging the components of your ML system on top of Kubernetes:
+The following diagram gives an overview of the Kubeflow Ecosystem and how it relates to the wider Kubernetes and AI/ML landscapes.

 <img src="/docs/started/images/kubeflow-architecture.drawio.svg"
   alt="An architectural overview of Kubeflow on Kubernetes" class="mt-3 mb-3">

-Kubeflow builds on [Kubernetes](https://kubernetes.io/) as a system for deploying, scaling, and managing complex systems.
+Kubeflow builds on [Kubernetes](https://kubernetes.io/) as a system for deploying, scaling, and managing AI/ML infrastructure.

-Using the Kubeflow configuration interfaces (see [below](#kubeflow-interfaces)) you can specify the ML tools required for your use cases.

 ## Introducing the ML Lifecycle